 2. Healthier Indoor Air

-Media air filters can be effective at collecting dust, pollen, dander and other bigger contaminants, but only the highest-rated HEPA filters can catch tiny bacteria and viruses.
+Media air filters can catch tiny bacteria and viruses.
 UV lights lower the concentration of microorganisms in the air without affecting airflow.

 3. Enhanced Efficiency